BrainLesion/BraTS/README.md

 <summary> <strong> Meningioma Segmentation </strong> </summary>
 <br>

-> [!NOTE]
+**Note**
-> Unlike other segmentation challenges the expected inputs for the Meningioma Segmentation Algorithms differ between years.
+Unlike other segmentation challenges the expected inputs for the Meningioma Segmentation Algorithms differ between years.
-> - 2023: All 4 modalities are used (t1c, t1n, t2f, t2w)
+- _2023_: All 4 modalities are used (t1c, t1n, t2f, t2w)
-> - 2024: Only t1c is used
+- _2024_: Only t1c is used

->
-> Therefore the usage differs slightly depending on which algorithms is used.
-To understand why please refer to the [2024 challenge manuscript](https://arxiv.org/abs/2405.18383).
+Therefore the usage differs slightly, depending on which algorithm is used.
+To understand why, please refer to the [2024 challenge manuscript](https://arxiv.org/abs/2405.18383).

 ```python
 from brats import MeningiomaSegmenter